An Instrumental Variables Framework to Unite Spatial Confounding Methods: Discussion

+This decomposition-based view of identification suggests several applications beyond spatial confounding.
+For temporal exposures such as temperature, long-term trends tend to co-vary with seasonal and meteorological factors, whereas short-term fluctuations are more likely to vary independently of unmeasured confounders \citep{dominici2003airborne}.
+Here, $A_{UC}$ and $A_C$ could be obtained by decomposing the exposure into short- and long-term variation.
+For hierarchical data, between-group differences in exposure may reflect unobserved contextual factors common to individuals of the same group, while within-group differences may be less influenced by such unmeasured confounding \citep{diez2000multilevel}.
+Here, $A_{UC}$ and $A_C$ could be obtained from a within- and between-group decomposition.
+For mixture exposures, individual constituents such as air pollutants or chemicals often share upstream sources that may be correlated with unmeasured confounders like industrial activity or land use \citep{braun2016can}.
+Here, $A_{C}$ and $A_{UC}$ could be obtained by decomposing the mixture into variation arising from shared sources and residual variation.

 There are several opportunities for future research.
-First, while our work proposed a fundamental framework to unify existing methods and distinguish the basis type and dimension used to construct $\ervA_{\mathcal{UC}}$ and $\ervA_{\mathcal{C}}$, specifying these choices for spatial confounding adjustment underscores the need for a sensitivity analysis framework.
+First, while our work proposed a fundamental framework to unify existing methods and distinguish the type and dimension of basis used to construct $A_{UC}$ and $A_{C}$, specifying these choices for spatial confounding adjustment underscores the need for a sensitivity analysis framework.
 The Supplementary Material provides a sensitivity analysis for the basis dimension used in the two spatial decompositions.
-In theory, the basis dimension presents a bias-variance tradeoff: increasing the dimension removes large-scale spatial variation in exposure, potentially isolating unconfounded variation and producing unbiased causal estimates, but at the cost of increased variance \citep{dominici2004improved}.
+In theory, dimension of the basis induces a trade-off between bias and variance: increasing the dimension removes large-scale spatial variation in exposure, potentially isolating unconfounded variation and producing unbiased causal estimates, but at the cost of increased variance \citep{dominici2004improved}.
+Our sensitivity analysis shows that this trend emerges when measured covariates are omitted, while estimates remain reasonably stable when they are included.
 A potential area for investigation is developing a selection procedure for the basis dimension, akin to \cite{keller2020a}, but without requiring parametric assumptions and for more general causal effects.

+Another possible direction, to avoid making assumptions about the spatial basis of the unmeasured confounding altogether, is to extend the ``basis voting'' method of \cite{burman2025robust} to more flexible, nonparametric outcome model settings.
+Under suitable conditions, one might identify multiple candidate decompositions of the exposure into confounded and unconfounded components, obtain several consistent causal effect estimates, and combine them to form a more efficient estimator.